For those of you on your coffee break, here’s a snappy list of the do’s and don’ts of blogging!

 (People, man.
 People are so weird.)

 I think Rakuten Linkshare is the best affiliate program to sign up with for most, as there’s no minimum payout amount (unlike RewardStyle) and they won’t start pulling money out of your account if you go on hiatus (unlike CJ).
 I think RewardStyle has the best widgets and resources for bloggers, but Rakuten team is helpful and friendly, which is a big pull for me.

 When I was talking about sponsored posts on Twitter last year, Sheila made a great point: if a brand or PR firm is approaching you about a sponsored post, they already see the value in your blog.
 Don’t let them talk you into doing it “for the exposure!”

 — Sheila (@MaddyLovesBlog) November 14, 2014

 Brands will often expect you to suggest a rate to them (if they can get away with paying you less, you bet your blog they will), but I’ve found $125 USD to be a standard rate for sponsored posts in the beauty world.
-(Maybe $75 USD if your blog is EDIT: seeing closer to 5000 UMV than 10k/month. $125-$175 is standard for blogs in the 20-90 000 UMV range, though, so don’t be afraid to ask for it if that’s where your blog falls!)
+(EDIT: Maybe $75 USD if your blog receives less than 5 000 UMV. $125-$175 is standard for blogs in the 20-90 000 UMV range, though, so don’t be afraid to ask for it if that’s where your blog falls!)

 Estimating that you’ll take 3-6 hours to write, photograph, test, and email about a single post, that’s as little as $20 an hour for your writing/working time — and it doesn’t even factor in your blog hits or followers, so that rate should definitely go up over time.